AlexsLemonade/OpenScPCA-analysis/CONTRIBUTING.md

 If you do not already have a working conda installation, we encourage you to install Miniconda, which includes only the conda package manager and its dependencies, rather than the full Anaconda distribution.
 This will save disk space and make it easier to manage your conda installation.

-Install Miniconda by following the instructions in the [conda documentation](https://docs.anaconda.com/free/miniconda/#quick-command-line-install).
+Install Miniconda by following the instructions in the [Miniconda documentation](https://docs.anaconda.com/free/miniconda/#quick-command-line-install).
 Note that the installation instructions differ by operating system and architecture, so be sure to select the correct installation instructions for your system.

 Once you have completed the basic installation, define the default conda channels and priorities by running the following commands in your terminal: